ASommer/brm-react/README.md

 - cache policy (prevent refetching on page switch)
 - testing with jest and react-testing
 - TravisCI
-- refetch policy
-- use cache and cookies
-- fitbound map to results ()
+- fitbound map to results
-- add filter options
+- add filter options (for provider and vehicle types)
 - enable PWA
 - convert into Monorepo with own Graphql endpoint for usage of further API (bikeciti.es et. al.)
 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts